MONEY TREE

 AVOID LOW LIGHT AREAS

-A Money Tree does not do well in low light!
+A money tree does not do well in low light!

 It may technically survive, but you may notice slower growth, leaf drop and legginess.
 Bright, filtered light is best.